bhardwajprateek291100/Project-API/README.md

 # Project-API
+Interpretation Of data that provides insights into millions of restaurants across differnt cities.
-Study the API of Zomato And Answer the Questions mentioned.
+  - Study the API of Zomato And Answer the Questions mentioned.